APOTHEKENTOUR is coming to Vienna in 2023-breakinglatest.news-Breaking Latest News

 Together with committed partners from Austria, the initiators will also inspire pharmacists and PKA in Vienna.
 With a relaxed mixture of knowledge, information and entertainment, the organizers focus on the needs of the pharmacy teams.
 The focus is on strengthening on-site pharmacies and appreciation for the people who ensure the supply of pharmaceuticals in Austria in the pharmacy.

-Tour initiator Thomas Bellartz: “As early as 2022, many pharmacists and PCAs approached us and advocated implementing this format in Austria as well.
-Now the decision has been made: at the beginning of November we will be guests for two days in the beautiful Marx Halle, one of the liveliest event locations in the city.”
+Tour initiator Thomas Bellartz: “As early as 2022, many pharmacists and PCAs approached us and advocated implementing this format in Austria.
+Now the decision has been made: at the beginning of November we will be guests in the beautiful Marx Halle for two days, one of the liveliest event locations in the city.”

 The extraordinary look and the completely new event concept of the APOTHEKENTOUR – with a unique mixture of professionalism and esprit in an extraordinary ambience – has already inspired thousands of pharmacy teams in Germany.
 “With the tour stop in Vienna, we are also offering our Austrian partners and friends the opportunity to actively participate in this concept.”